qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 - **SMARCB1/SNF5, SMARCC1/BAF155, SMARCC2/BAF170**: These subunits provide structural support and are involved in the stability and assembly of the complex.
 - **SMARCE1/BAF57, SMARCD1/BAF60, SMARCD2/BAF60B, SMARCD3/BAF60C**: These components also participate in the assembly and functional regulation of the complex.
 - **Other Components**: Including specific subunits like ARID1A/BAF250A and ARID1B/BAF250B, which impart specific functions and tissue specificity to the complex.

+### (a) Attraction of SWI/SNF through a transcriptional activator

+The transcriptional activator directly binds to the promoter region upstream of the inflammatory gene.
+This allows the recruitment of the SWI/SNF complex to the same promoter region.
+Although SWI/SNF does not directly interact with DNA, its chromatin remodeling activity enables an open chromatin structure, facilitating transcription factor binding and gene activation.

+## SWI/SNF binding to proinflammatory gene promoters

+### (a) Attraction of SWI/SNF through a transcriptional activator

+The transcriptional activator binds to the enhancer region of the inflammatory gene.
+This allows the recruitment of the SWI/SNF complex to the promoter region upstream of the gene.
+Although SWI/SNF does not directly interact with DNA, its chromatin remodeling activity enables an open chromatin structure, facilitating transcription factor binding and gene activation.

+### (b) Attraction of SWI/SNF due to modifications of the N-ends of histones

+Modifications (such as acetylation) of histone N-terminal tails can help recruit SWI/SNF.
+These modifications loosen chromatin structure at target gene promoters.
+SWI/SNF recognizes and binds to modified histones through distinct domains.
+Its ATP-dependent remodeling further opens up chromatin, enabling gene transcription.

+### (c) Attraction of SWI/SNF through the MEDIATOR complex

+The Mediator complex provides a bridge to recruit SWI/SNF to target promoters.
+Transcriptional activators bind to enhancers and help recruit Mediator, which then interacts with SWI/SNF.
+SWI/SNF is thus brought to promoter upstream regions where it remodels chromatin structure to allow assembly of the transcription machinery.

+### (d) Attraction of SWI/SNF through long non-coding RNA (lncRNA)

+Some lncRNAs can interact with transcriptional activators and Mediator.
+Through this interaction, lncRNAs help bring SWI/SNF to inflammatory gene promoters by facilitating activator and Mediator binding.
+SWI/SNF then remodels local chromatin structure, removes the nucleosome barrier, and activates inflammatory gene expression.

 ## T7 promoter and T7 RNA polymerase